swcarpentry/python-novice-inflammation/03-lists.md

 >
 > ~~~ {.output}
 > [‘1’, '2', '3', '4', '5', '6', '7', '8']
-> [1, 2, 3, 4, 5, 6, 7, 8]~~~
+> [1, 2, 3, 4, 5, 6, 7, 8]
 > ~~~
 >
-> Now let’s do the same thing with a single line code.
+> Now let’s do the same thing with a single code line.
 In order to do so, we need to use the nested loop within list1_int.
+>
-> This concept is called list comprehensions which allows us to perform an operation on all list values (list1) and returns a new list in our case it is list1_int.
+> This concept is called "list comprehensions" which allows us to perform one or mutiple operations over a list items e.g. list1 and returns a list  e.g. list1_int
 >
 > ~~~ {.python}
 > list1_int = [int(x) for x in list1]